sheyining/sheyining.github.io/_pages/about.md

 My current research focuses on developing model-based intelligent assistance systems in Transportation and Healthcare.
 I realize that research over reliable and intelligent software systems is essential for the next evolution of modern life.
 Recently, I'm applying for **Ph.D.** position in *Software Engineering* and *Artificial Intelligence* for **Fall 2022**.
 My research interests includes *Cyber-Physical Systems*, *Formal Methods*, and *Machine Learning*!

-Before joining HCPS Lab, I was a member of <a href="https://vic.shanghaitech.edu.cn/">Visual & Data Intelligence Center</a>.
+Before joining HCPS Lab, I was a member of <a href="https://vic.shanghaitech.edu.cn/">Visual & Data Intelligence Center</a>, advised by Prof. [Jingyi Yu](https://vic.shanghaitech.edu.cn/vrvc/en/people/jingyi-yu/) and Prof. [Lan Xu](http://xu-lan.com/).
 My work primarily aimed at solving problems in *2D Face Reconstruction* by using the techniques from machine learning and computer graphics.

 Please feel free to contact me through [email](mailto:sheyining@live.com) if you have any questions.